HTTP-RPC/Kilo/template-reference.md

 {{/b}}
 ```

-Values are inherited from the parent context:
+Named values are inherited from the parent context:

 ```html
 <!-- A1, A2, A3 -->